peric/GetCountries/README.md

 ## TODO

-* different gitignore files in master and gh-pages
+- different gitignore files in master and gh-pages - gh-pages should have dist folder, master shouldn't
-* finish other thing - for firebird db